 “I will make sure to involve the students the learning process and then making them students by speaking to them politely and encouraging them” – Simeon, Tarkpoima High School

 The request for us to return and to deliver more training was unanimous and overwhelmingly enthusiastic.
 We plan to do so in early 2019, to continue the process of transformation: training teachers to boost their teaching skills, working with the community to improve the safeguarding of students and expanding their opportunities for entrepreneurship so that they can become more self-reliant.

 None of this would be possible without your support, we deeply appreciate and count on it.
-Please consider sending us a generous gift this Christmas and do spread the word – every single penny helps!
+Please consider sending us a generous gift this and do spread the word – every single penny helps!

 Thank you so much for partnering with us to improve education and economic security for young people and their families in Liberia.
 As Ron Hall said, Together we can change the world, just one random act of kindness at a time.